Key Evidence in a Car Accident Scene

 As we pursue compensation for our clients and their families, the car accident lawyers of The Millar Law Firm focus on accident scene evidence.
 We know that the scene of the crash can play a key role in establishing how an accident occurred and who should be held accountable.
 It is important to act quickly, however, so this evidence is not lost or destroyed.

-If you or a loved one has been injured in an auto accident in Atlanta or surrounding areas in Georgia, contact The Millar Law Firm immediately by phone or online.
+If you or a loved one has been injured in an auto accident in Georgia, contact The Millar Law Firm immediately by phone or online.
 We can get started right away at gathering evidence that will be crucial in your case.

 Examples of Important Crash Scene Evidence

 A clear and full picture of what occurred in your car accident case can emerge from crash scene evidence that includes:

 - Vehicle position and damage – Damage to vehicles may indicate how much force was involved in the collision and how the crash occurred.
 For instance, the location of the vehicles might indicate that one car crossed the center line or that a driver attempted to make an illegal turn.

 - Skid marks – The length of the skid marks can show whether a driver applied the brakes and how fast the car was going before impact.
 The path of the skid marks may show that the driver lost control of the car.
 Alternatively, the lack of skid marks can show the car did not brake (possibly due to falling asleep at the wheel or a distraction).